 F. The Company is included in the consolidated federal income tax return with its ultimate parent, UnitedHealth Group.
 The entities included within the consolidated return are included in NAIC Statutory Statement Schedule Y-Information Concerning Activities of Insurer Members Of A Holding Company Group.
 Federal income taxes are paid to or refunded by UnitedHealth Group pursuant to the terms of a tax-sharing agreement, approved by the Board of Directors, under which taxes approximate the amount that would have been computed on a separate company basis, with the exception of net operating losses and capital losses.
 For these losses, the Company receives a benefit at the federal rate in the current year for current taxable losses incurred in that year to the extent losses can be utilized in the consolidated federal income tax return of UnitedHealth Group.
 UnitedHealth Group currently files income tax returns in the U.S. federal jurisdiction, various states, and foreign jurisdictions.
 The IRS has completed exams on UnitedHealth Group's consolidated income tax returns for fiscal years 2016 and prior.
-UnitedHealth Group's 2017 and 2018 tax returns are under review by the IRS under its Compliance Assurance Program.
-With the exception of a few states, UnitedHealth Group is no longer subject to income tax examinations prior to 2012 in major state and foreign jurisdictions.
+UnitedHealth Group's 2017, 2018 and 2019 tax returns are under review by the IRS under its Compliance Assurance Program.
+With the exception of a few states, UnitedHealth Group is no longer subject to income tax examinations prior to 2013 tax year.
+In general, the company is subject to examination in non-U.S. jurisdictions for years 2014 and forward.
 The Company does not believe any adjustments that may result from these examinations will be material to the Company.